jameshfisher/jameshfisher.com/_posts/2017-03-23-write-with-spaced-repetition.md

 ---
-title: "How to get your point across with spaced repetition"
+title: How to get your point across with spaced repetition
+tags: []
 ---

 ![communication strategies](/assets/2017-03-23-repetition/repetition.svg)